theothernt/AerialViews/README.md

 :information_source: *The first time you connect to your Android TV device, you will need to "allow" the connection on the device itself.*

-Next, set Aerial Views as the default screensaver…
+Next, set Aerial Views as the default screensaver with this command…

 ```sh
 settings put secure screensaver_components com.neilturner.aerialviews/.ui.screensaver.DreamActivity